KingsMentor/BlurHashExt/README.md

     blurHashDrawable(blurHashString, imageView, blurHash)
     {
         drawable ->
-        // do something with drawable
+        // do something with drawable or use whatver imageloading library you want. blurDrawable is ready to be used as error image or placeholder
     }
  ```